open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The resulting composite `Propagator` will invoke the `Propagators` in the order they were specified.

-Each composite `Propagator` will implement a specific `Format`, such as `HttpTextFormat`, as different `Format`s will likely operate on different data types.
+Each composite `Propagator` will implement a specific `Propagator` type, such as `HttpTextPropagator`, as different `Propagator` types will likely operate on different data types.

 There MUST be functions to accomplish the following operations.

 - Create a composite propagator